bertomartin/nickjj.github.io/courses/docker-for-devops-from-development-to-production.md

 <p><em>
   "Even if you already went through the official Docker docs, this course will help you get your head straight.
-It starts at the real beginning and builds up a full provisioning script is just pure awesomeness."
+It starts at the real beginning and builds up to a full provisioning script, which is just pure awesomeness."
 </em></p>
 <p class="muted margin-bottom-none">- Pedro Sousa</p>
 </div>